From birth to Year R, here’s what I wish I’d known.

 When you do try to get small children out in the fresh air they will need some sort of toilet-related attention.
 At times this will make you weep, and that is OK.

 If you can’t get out, embrace your PJ days 100% – duvets, biscuits, and terrible, terrible TV.

 I am not going to talk to you about how best to feed your baby because it is none of my business what you do.
 Anyone who makes it their business, avoid.

-In the first three months, you will be tired and emotional and you will meet lots of people who tell you how fast these first few months go and how you should enjoy it will you can.
+In the first three months, you will be tired and emotional and you will meet lots of people who tell you how fast these first few months go and how you should enjoy it while you can.
 Try not to hit them.